 This free wedding budget spreadsheet will help you in the initial stages of wedding budgeting as you estimate how much each service & vendor will cost, right through to after you've booked your dream team of vendors and receive those ‘ final payments due' emails.

 You can clearly see how much of your wedding budget balance is available, what the actual costs are, and how much has been paid.
 We’ve also included an area to include your confirmed vendor for each item too.

-Elizabeth and her spreadsheet-loving husband spent hours researching and developing them so that they’re comprehensive yet still easy to use.
+We've spent hours researching and developing each sheet so that they’re comprehensive yet still easy to use.

-They included an additional TEN(!) sheets including a drinks & alcohol cost calculator, cake cost calculator as well as research & budgeting tools for florists, catering, venue and more.
+We've included over 25 carefully crafted sheets including a guest list, seating plan, drinks & alcohol cost calculator, cake cost calculator as well as research & budgeting tools for florists, catering, venue and more.
 The full list of sheets can be found below or feel free to click on the screenshots above for a closer look.